ozgurasarstat/robjm/README.md

-# robjm: An R Package for Robust Joint Models
+# robjm: An R Package for Robust Longitudinal and Joint Models

 Install and load using the following lines: